Top 20 Things To Do in Adelaide With Places to Visit

 Enjoy Adelaide at Night on a Pub Crawl

-Adelaide has got some great pubs with excellent atmosphere.
-A pub crawl is one of the things to do at night in Adelaide.
-The best street for pubs is Rundle Street, King William close to the South Terrace, Flinders Street, Hutt Street.
-In most pubs, you can eat.
 Some have live music on certain days, usually Thursday, Friday and weekends.
-Try the Colonist Pub, in Norwood, a great place with beautiful artworks and paintings hanging on the walls.
-The highlight is the quirky chandelier made of ice (yes it’s a real piece of solid ice) hanging in the main room.
-If you are looking for a great vibe with a quirky place, the Colonist Pub is the right one!
+Try the Colonist Pub in Norwood, a great place with beautiful artwork and paintings hanging on the walls.
+The highlight is the quirky chandelier made of ice (yes, it’s a real piece of solid ice) hanging in the main room.
+If you want a great vibe in a quirky place, the Colonist Pub is right!

 Take the Bus to Stirling and Hahndorf in the Adelaide Hills

-One great thing to do on a weekend in Adelaide is to take the bus 864 from the CBD and head to Stirling.
+One great thing to do on the weekend in Adelaide is to take bus 864 from the CBD and head to Stirling.
 It’s about 30 minutes drive.
-Stirling is a beautiful village nestled at the base of the Adelaide Hills with excellent places to eat, the Organic Market Cafe where you can spend hours.
-There is also a great market in Stirling on the fourth Sunday of every month.
+Stirling is a beautiful village at the Adelaide Hills base with excellent places to eat, including the Organic Market Cafe, where you can spend hours.
+There is also a market in Stirling on the fourth Sunday of every month.
+From there, you can continue your day tour to the German town of Hahndorf and take a walk along the beautiful tree-lined main road.

-From there you can continue your day tour to the German town of Hahndorf and take a walk along the beautiful tree-lined main road.
-Check out the art galleries, and the quirky shops like the Menz Fruchoc’s shop.
-Finally end your day with the best local food at the German Arms, an iconic pub hotel in South Australia where you can have a schnitzel, wurst and lots of German beer.
-If you love farmers markets, check the calendar, there is a community market on the fourth Saturday every month.
+Check out the art galleries and the quirky shops like Menz Fruchoc’s shop.
+Finally, end your day with the best local food at the German Arms, an iconic pub hotel in South Australia where you can have a schnitzel, wurst and lots of German beer.
+If you love farmers’ markets, check the calendar; there is a community market on the fourth Saturday of every month.
 If you are an art lover, a must-see is the Hahndorf Academy Gallery.

 Head up to Mount Lofty

-If you plan to spend some time in the Adelaide Hills you must head up to Mount Lofty as is on the way to Stirling and it’s the perfect way to end your day trip.
-You will need to hire a car in Adelaide because there is no public transportation that serves this area.
 Mount Lofty is a great vantage point with a spectacular view of South Adelaide.
-And if you are visiting on Thursdays take advantage of the free Mount Lofty Botanic Gardens guided walks.
-If you are a keen walker, then this is the place for beautiful walking trails through the Adelaide hills to Cleland and its surroundings.
+And if you are visiting on Thursdays, take advantage of the free Mount Lofty Botanic Gardens guided walks.
+If you are a keen walker, this is the place for beautiful walking trails through the Adelaide hills to Cleland and its surroundings.

-Get up close with wildlife in Cleland Conservation Park and Monarto Zoo
+Get up close with wildlife in Cleland Conservation Park and Monarto Zoo.

-Another thing you can do on your day trip to the Adelaide Hills is to tie in a visit to the Cleland Conservation Park and the Monarto Zoo.
-If you like to get up close to animals in a natural habitat don’t miss out on them.
-They are conservation parks just outside the city, that offers visitors an authentic experience with close encounters to wildlife like kangaroos, wallabies, koalas, echidnas, emus, the Tasmanian devils and more Australian native animals.
-They are both open space and natural areas, but there is an entry fee.
-Monarto Zoo is one hour drive in the eastern valley of Adelaide.
-Cleland Conservation Park is 30 minutes drive from the city and is served by public transportation too.
+You can also do it on your day trip to the Adelaide Hills to tie in a visit to the Cleland Conservation Park and the Monarto Zoo.
+If you like to get up close to animals in a natural habitat, don’t miss out on them.
+They are conservation parks just outside the city that offers visitors an authentic experience with close encounters with wildlife like kangaroos, wallabies, koalas, echidnas, emus, the Tasmanian devils and more Australian native animals.

 Visit McLaren Vale and the Fleurieu Peninsula

 I believe the Fleurieu Peninsula is one of the most beautiful and overlooked regions of South Australia.
-Only 45 minutes south of Adelaide Mc Lare Vale offers a wealth of places worth seeing.
-From the Onkaparinga National Park to the rugged beaches of Maslin and Aldinga, to the inland local producers and wineries.
-I’d recommend spending an entire day touring the region, either on a self-drive or on a guided trip.
-I have done this trip alone, by car, and also on a day tour.
+Only 45 minutes south of Adelaide, Mc Lare Vale offers a wealth of places worth seeing.
+From the Onkaparinga National Park to Maslin and Aldinga’s rugged beaches to the inland local producers and wineries.

 Gon on a Barossa Valley Wine Tour

-If you like wine, then you must plan one day out North East of Adelaide to the Barossa Valley and indulge with some of the finest wines of the region.
-I went on one day Barossa Wine Tour, visited 5 wineries, drove through picturesque villages and characteristic places.
-This is the oldest and historic area for growing wine and local produce in Adelaide and also a top region for premium wines in Australia.
-According to wine connoisseurs, it’s estimated to a top region for wine in Australia.
-You can travel by yourself by hiring a car or if you want to take a day of rest, join one of the many Food & Wine Tours of Barossa Valley.
-I went on a day tour and can recommend this Barossa Food & Wine Tour.
+This is the oldest and historic area for growing wine and local produce in Adelaide and a top region for premium wines in Australia.
+According to wine connoisseurs, it’s estimated to be a leading region for wine in Australia.
+You can travel by yourself by hiring a car, or if you want to rest, join one of the many food & Wine Tours of Barossa Valley.

+I went on a Barossa Food & Wine Tour.
 Here you can read about my tour review experience.

 Drive to Victor Harbour and Port Elliot

-This is another great place to see around Adelaide, or maybe can be included in your Kangaroo Island trip.
-It is located south-east, about 45 km from Cape Jervis (ferry to K.I.).
-You will need to hire a car and plan a whole day to visit Victor Harbour and Port Elliot.
-They are beautiful coastal villages offering excellent places to surf, swimming beaches, fishing and also the opportunity to go on a whale watching tour (in season).
-Port Elliot is smaller than Victor Harbour but in my opinion more interesting and less touristy, with an array of quirky shops selling anything from arts and crafts to antiques and local hand made things.
+They are beautiful coastal villages offering excellent places to surf, swim beaches, fish, and the opportunity to go on a whale watching tour (in season).
+Port Elliot is smaller than Victor Harbour but, in my opinion, more enjoyable and less touristy.
+An array of quirky shops selling anything from arts and crafts to antiques and local handmade things.

-If you don’t fancy self-driving check this page with all day-Tours from Adelaide.
+If you don’t fancy self-driving, check this page with all day-Tours from Adelaide.

 Visit Adelaide during a Festival